 The kids show an intense concentration using materials and even in the practical life activities.

 A few years ago Professor Mihály Csíkszentmihályi studied this condition of deep concentration and called it Flow.
-He studied conditions to enter Flow, its results and benefits.
+He studied conditions to enter flow, results and benefits.

 But, professor, please visit a Montessori school and see that your theory has been already devised 100 years ago…